 Hi, my name is Erica Burger.
 I'm a psychiatrist from rural Wisconsin and live with my husband on a farmstead in rural Southwest Wisconsin.
 In a former life, I was a competitive trail runner, winning local and regional races from 5k-50k in distance.
 Outside of medicine, I enjoy gardening, keeping my sourdough starter alive, embodied practices, learning local history, and cooking.
 I still run a little bit too.

-My practice philosophy is informed by herbalism, many wise mentors, evidence-based medicine, osteopathic medicine/somatic therapy, internal family systems therapy, acceptance and commitment therapy, emotion-focused therapy, contemplative practices, and spending much of my life living in the rural Midwest.
+My practice philosophy is informed by herbalism, many wise mentors, evidence-based medicine, biodynamic osteopathic medicine, internal family systems therapy, contemplative practices, and spending much of my life living in the rural Midwest.

 I completed my B.A. degree in Sustainable Agriculture at Northern Michigan University in the Upper Peninsula (Marquette, Michigan) in 2009.
 After working as a home health aide during my senior year, I changed my course and began the pre-medical requirements once I realized that I wanted to directly help people and be a physician.
 I had been accepted into naturopathic medical school at Bastyr University and almost went that route - but deep down, knew that I wanted the knowledge base and rigor of conventional medical training.